 But bedding is outrageously expensive.
 So to get everything I want, I sometimes make my own.

 In addition to collecting linens I have a habit of picking up cotton or wool blankets if they are inexpensive, they make perfect guts for tie quilts they are often much cheaper than cotton or wool batting.
 I wouldn’t recommend using another blanket for the innards of a quilt that you want to actually quilt on but if you tie your layers, its perfect.
-You wont have the worries of the batting bunching up or separating and it will give you the weight of a good solid blanket…to me nothing is better in the dead of winter than a heavy blanket that feels like it’s smothering me.
-Craftstylish has a simple tutorial for making your own sweet tie quilts using flat sheets.
+You wont have the worries of the batting bunching up or separating and it will give you the weight of a good solid blanket.
+There is nothing is better in the dead of winter than a cozy heavy blanket.